A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 It’s the perfect place to go to escape the hustle and bustle of Gold Coast City and spend a day swimming, adventuring, and relaxing in nature with your friends and family.

-I guarantee that you will enjoy this place as much as I have and feel free to let me know how your experience goes in the comments below!
+I guarantee that you will enjoy this place as much as I have and if you have any questions, feel free to let me know in the comments below.
+For a quicker response, be sure to join Jonny Melon’s Travel Tribe on Facebook and post your questions or recommendations to our awesome community.